-Children are spaced out as much as possible, ideally 6 feet apart.
+☐ Each group of children are kept in their assigned rooms throughout the day with the same child care providers, including at naptime and for meals.
+Children do not mix with other groups of children. o Staggered playground times o Groups kept separate for activities (meals, naptime, art, music, etc.) Teachers are restricted to one classroom with one group of children.
+To reduce the number of people coming in and out of classrooms, the use of "floater" teachers are limited to one per classroom to provide coverage for staff at meal time and breaks.
+Activities that involve bringing together large groups of children or activities that do not allow for social distancing have been discontinued, including in-person field trips, large groups using playground equipment simultaneously, etc. o Virtual events such as field trips, parents and family meetings and special performances have been incorporated where possible.
+Areas that are used by more than one group are cleaned and disinfected between groups.
+Mealt ime e and Snacks Children are spaced out as much as possible, ideally 6 feet apart.
 This may require the addition of tables in the classroom environment.
 Meals typically served family-style are suspended.
 Each child's meal is plated to serve so that multiple children are not using the same serving utensils.

-Naptim ne At naptime, children's naptime mats (or cribs) are spaced out as much as possible, ideally 6 feet apart.
-Children are placed head to toe during naptime to prevent the virus from spreading.
-Limit S haring of Equipment and Materials Personal items such as toys and blankets brought into the facility are limited because this can be a way to transmit the virus.
-Note: In order to support children's sense of security, items that help children transition, self-regulate, and help them calm down are considered important to include at the program.
-Individual supplies such as art materials are used whenever possible and labeled.
-Water play and sensory play such as sand or playdough activities are prohibited or set up for individual play with no sharing of equipment and materials.
-There is a designated bin out of reach of children for separating mouthed toys.
-Teachers maintain awareness of children's behaviors.
-When a child is finished with a mouthed toy, it is removed and placed in a toy bin that is inaccessible to other children, and hands are washed. o Toys are cleaned and sanitized before returning to the children's area.
-Increase outdoor time when possible in your program.
-Consider heat and UV index.
-If possible, open windows and use fans to improve air flow.
-Do not open windows and doors if doing so poses a safety or health risk for occupants, including children.
-Ensure open windows should have screens.
-Resour ces CDC Chi Id Care: Social Distancing Strategies CDC Chi Id Care: Food Preparation and Meal Service Sing alo ng Song to Help Children Understand Physical Distancing Family a and Children's Books related to COVID-19 Transı portation
+Napti me Αt naptime, children's naptime mats (or cribs) are spaced out as much as possible, ideally 6 feet ap part.
+Cł nildren are placed head to toe during naptime to prevent the virus from spreading.
+Limit : Sha ring of Equipment and Materials ersonal items such as toys and blankets brought into the facility are limited because this can be a ay to transmit the virus.
+Note: In order to support children's sense of security, items that help ildren transition, self-regulate, and help them calm down are considered important to include at e program.
+In dividual supplies such as art materials are used whenever possible and labeled.
+W ater play and sensory play such as sand or playdough activities are prohibited or set up for in dividual play with no sharing of equipment and materials.
+Tł nere is a designated bin out of reach of children for separating mouthed toys. o Teachers maintain awareness of children's behaviors.
+When a child is finished with a mouthed toy, it is removed and placed in a toy bin that is inaccessible to other children, and hands are washed. o Toys are cleaned and sanitized before returning to the children's area. ) ncrease outdoor time when possible in your program.
+Consider heat and UV index. ) f possible, open windows and use fans to improve air flow.
+Do not open windows and doors if loing so poses a safety or health risk for occupants, including children.
+Ensure open windows S hould have screens.
+Resou rce es · CDC CI nild Care: Social Distancing Strategies